stacynguyen/ENIGH2020/README.md

 ![Main results, ENIGH2020_2](resultados.png)

-Other values of use were calculated: the average income by state (total, urban, rural), as well as percentages of the population below the poverty lines by state, urban and rural ("LPEI u", "LPEI r", "LPI u", "LPI r") and of the population below the poverty lines that do not receive help by state, urban and rural ("LPEI/su", "LPEI/sr", "LPI/su", "LPI/sr").
+Other values of use were calculated: the average quarterly income by state (total, urban, rural), as well as percentages of the population below the poverty lines by state, urban and rural ("LPEI u", "LPEI r", "LPI u", "LPI r") and of the population below the poverty lines that do not receive help by state, urban and rural ("LPEI/su", "LPEI/sr", "LPI/su", "LPI/sr").